mikedaltonmtl/tinyapp/README.md

 * Port: 8080.

-* From the command-line prompt, initialize the web server with:
+* From the command-line prompt at the tinyapp directory, initialize the web server with:

   > npm start